ropensci-review-tools/pkgcheck/README.md

     ##

 A package may only be submitted when the summary contains all ticks and no cross symbols.
-(And these symbols are colour-coded when generated in a terminal; GitHub markdown only renders them in black-and-white.)
+(These symbols are colour-coded when generated in a terminal; GitHub markdown only renders them in black-and-white.)
 The full details of the object returned from the `pkgcheck` function may be seen with the default `print` method: